NERC-CEH/irecord-app/CONTRIBUTING.md

 * App **components** - a group of page-like components (sub components) providing similar functionality eg. records, maping, information pages.
- Components should work independently between each other, for example mapping should have no dependencies on record components.
+ Components should work independently between each other, so that for example mapping should have no dependencies on record components.

-* App **sub components** - page-like components, for example *records* component
+* App **sub components** - page-like components.
+For example *records* component
 includes: list, edit, attribute, show sub components.

 * Common files or pages between components are placed in *common* folder.